 Wine Stomp Stomping competitions, costume contests, silent auction and wine tasting will be featured.
 Check out this news article about it.
 Every year on the first Saturday in October you will find a crowd gathered to watch and take part in the Annual October Wine Stomp.
 The event celebrates harvest and the rich wine industry of Calaveras County.Website

 Pine Mountain Lake 49er Festival with a parade on Main Street and celebration at Wayside Park, home of the community library museum.

 There are many Trick or Treat streets, and haunted houses through out the area.
 Check the calendar during this time of year.

 Salmon Duathlon and 5K Run The run takes place at 9am in Knights Ferry.
 The Salmon Duathlon and 5K Run are two separate competitions that will benefit the preservation of the natural spawning habitat in Stanislaus River.
 Give Salmon a chance!
 For more info call 795 7832

 Festival of Trees Black Tie Gala Soroptimist International of Calaveras County sponsor a dinner dance and auction at Ironstone Vineyards in Murphys.
 The annual fund raiser supports many exciting community programs, college scholarships, grants, the Touching Lives program and much more.
 Event typically sells out early so call for reservations 209 736-1947.

-Lots of gift fairs, tree lightings and parades through out the area.
+Lots of gift fairs, and festive tree lightings and parades through out the area.

 Santa Fly-In Santa takes a moment out of his busy schedule to touch down in Standard park for pictures.
 Food and Coat donations are collected for local charity as well.